-The Homes for All coalition is led by two co-chairs, representing homelessness and affordable housing, and three working groups: Policy, Communications and Community Engagement.
-All co-chairs are voted on by the coalition’s membership and serve two-year terms.
+Homes for All is led by two co-chairs representing different aspects of the housing continuum from homelessness to affordable housing.
+Additionally, three working groups help support the work of the coalition: Policy, Communications, and Community Engagement.
+Co-chairs are voted on by the coalition’s endorsing membership and serve staggered three-year terms.

 Allison Streich is the Deputy Director for Carver County CDA.
 She has been with the agency for just under 11 years, and the Deputy Director for the past two years.
 She has worked in the affordable housing industry since graduating from college.
 During her time at the CDA, she has also served as the Chair for Heading Home Scott Carver, Vice Chair and Co-Chair for Scott Carver Project Community Connect, and Vice Chair for Scott Carver Housing Coalition.
 She has a 10-year-old son who is in fifth grade, and he is so much fun.